Alexeybary/softarex_application/README.md

 # softarex_application
 Web_Application for machine learning model

-Decription of task is in Decriptoin.pdf
+Decription of task is in Decription.pdf